ekohrt/MtgCardRecommender/README.md

 A simple program that takes a card name as input and finds other cards that often appear together with that card.
 This technique can be used as a tool to help in deckbuilding, or modified into a simple deck generator.

 Click into 'CardRecommender.ipynb' to see the jupyter notebook.
+(If it doesn't load, you can view the notebook here: https://nbviewer.jupyter.org/github/ekohrt/MtgCardRecommender/blob/main/CardRecommender.ipynb)

 ### Summary: